andreypopp/rrouter/docs/index.rst

 RRouter
 =======

 RRouter is a declarative routing layer for React applications.

-Out of the box it provides the minimal feature set which can be extended and customized for specific needs.
+The main idea of RRouter is to isolate routing in an application in a single place.
+RRouter decodes a component and needed props from a URL.
+After that point everything in your application is pure React.
+That makes possible to compose application from modular and reusable pieces which work well together.

 The minimal React application which uses RRouter looks like::